pavanmp140102/Automatic-Stamping-Machine/README.md

 ## Project Description
 The goal of this project is to develop an Automatic Stamping Machine for ABC Packaging Company.
 The machine is designed to stamp the company's logo, address, product details, etc., on packeted products, paper/documents, boxes, or bottles.

 The Automatic Stamping Machine aims to overcome the challenges associated with the current manual process.
-By automating the stamping/printing tasks, the machine increases efficiency, reduces effort, and improves accuracy.
+By automating stamping/printing tasks, the machine increases efficiency, reduces effort, and improves accuracy.

 ## Documentation
-For detailed documentation of the design and development of the Automatic Stamping Machine, please refer to the Wiki page of this GitHub repository.
+For detailed documentation of the design and development of the Automatic Stamping Machine, please refer to the `Wiki page` of this GitHub repository.
 The wiki contains comprehensive information on the machine's specifications, components, software, and other relevant details.
 ## Contributing
 Thank you for your interest in contributing to the Automatic Stamping Machine project!
 We welcome contributions from the community to help enhance and improve this project.
 To ensure a smooth and collaborative experience, please follow these guidelines: